New Study shows Cataract Surgery Leads to Longer Life

 While everybody will eventually develop Cataracts, suffering is not a requirement.
 Cataract surgery is one of the most performed surgeries in the world.
 Dr. Ranson, a cataract and oculoplastic specialists from the Spokane Eye Clinic, explains the procedure in more detail.
 “Cataract surgery is one of those rare surgeries that has a high outcome but carries relatively low risk.
 Patients usually recover quickly and their quality of life improves dramatically.”

 Not only can the surgery improve quality of life, a recent study shows that cataract surgery can also improve the longevity of someone’s life.
 The 20-year study published in JAMA Ophthalmology, conducted among 74,044 women aged 65 and older, all of whom had cataracts, found a 60 percent lower risk of death among the 41,735 women who had their cataracts removed.

 Dr. Ranson, familiar with this study, explains the idea behind it.
-“Having great vision is key to long term independence….this often leads to less slips and falls as a person ages.
-Less falls translates into less doctor visits and less damage to our bodies.
+“Having great vision is key to long-term independence… this often leads to fewer slips and falls as a person ages.
+Less falls translates to fewer doctor visits and less damage to our bodies.
 The good vision that comes from having Cataract surgery has a distinct cascading effect improving and extending life.”

 If you or a loved one is beginning to notice early signs of cataracts or have been putting off the surgery, visit your local eye clinic and talk to your doctor today.